MILVLG/bottom-up-attention.pytorch/README.md

 1. `mode = {'caffe', 'detectron2'}` refers to the used mode.
 For the converted model from Caffe, you need to use the `caffe` mode.
 For other models trained with Detectron2, you need to use the `detectron2` mode.
 2. `config-file` refers to all the configurations of the model, which also include the path of the model weights.
-3. `eval-only` refers to a flag if you testing only.
+3. `eval-only` refers to a flag if you want to testing only.
 4. `resume` refers to a flag if you want to resume training from a specific checkpoint.

 ## Feature Extraction